AdobeDocs/experience-manager-forms-cloud-service.en/help/using-form-data-model.md

 ---
 title: How to Use Form Data Model?
 description: Learn how to create adaptive forms and adaptive form fragments based on a form data model.
 Dig deeper by generating and editing sample data for data model objects in the form data model.
-You can use this data to preview and test interactive communications and adaptive forms.
+You can use this data to preview and test adaptive forms.
 feature: Form Data Model
 role: Business Practitioner
 level: Beginner, Intermediate